10 questions to ask mortgage lenders

 When determining how much you can borrow, lenders may consider your income level compared with debt, your employment status and your credit history.
 Talk to a lender about getting prequalified for a mortgage before you start shopping for your new home.1 This can make the whole experience go more smoothly.

 Military veterans and first-time homebuyers may be eligible for special government-sponsored mortgage programs.
 Ask your lender what you might qualify for.

 How much money do I need to put down?

 To get the best rate and terms for your loan, try to put down at least 20 percent of the purchase price.
-Although a lower down payment won’t necessarily disqualify you, there is a chance that a monthly private mortgage insurance (PMI) payment will be added if your down payment is lower than 20 percent.
+Although a lower down payment won’t necessarily disqualify you, there is a chance that a monthly private mortgage insurance (PMI) payment will be added if your down payment is less than 20 percent.
 Your down payment will affect other variables as well, such as your interest rate, terms and monthly payments.
 Ask your lender for more information about the minimum down payment required for your loan and if you might be eligible for any down payment or cost-saving assistance programs, and decide what’s right for you.
-The Affordable Loan Solution® mortgage from Bank of America can help eligible borrowers with modest incomes secure a home loan with a down payment as low as 3 percent and no PMI required.2

 What’s the interest rate?

 Right off the bat, you should ask your lender for a direct interest rate quote, as well as the corresponding annual percentage rate (APR) for the loan.
 Since the APR accounts for fees and other loan-related charges, it gives you an apples-to-apples comparison among lenders.
 Don’t be afraid to shop around until you find one you’re comfortable with.